ILOVEPRINGLES/PythonGame/README.md

 However, since the defination of cringing and valuable are extremely subjective and subtle, the selections used in the game are by no means for offensive or insulting purpose.
 People who do not care about fashion at all are still welcome to play.
 The background music and other sound/animation effects are sampled by some popular Chinese fashion influencers.
 Those are purely for meme use.
+The python game is converted to exe file such that players with no python installed in their devices are able to install and run the game.